 with your doctor.

 Discuss driving privileges with your doctor, as each case and state requirements differ.

-In some patients, especially children, a strict diet rich in fats and low in carbohydrates may help lessen the number of seizures.
+In some people, especially children, a strict diet rich in fats and low in carbohydrates may help lessen the number of seizures.

 This is called the